greg-raven/Uncommon-Sense/_posts/2016-05-11-the-best-and-brightest.md

 ---
-title: 'The best and brightest'
+title: "The best and brightest"
 layout: post
 categories:
 - government